 You should also prune your bamboo if it starts to flower.
 It's not a guarantee but a flowering bamboo can die or at least weaken the plant, turning it brown.
 So when you catch a flowering shoot, remove it straight away to discourage more flowers.

 If you have left it to the point where the whole plant is flowering, you can try and revive the bamboo by feeding it and watering it regularly.
-Then once it's finished flower cut the whole plant right back to the ground.
-This may seem brutal but it will hopefully encourage new growth.
+Then once it's finished flowering, cut the whole plant right back to the ground.
+This may seem brutal but it will hopefully encourage new growth and ensure you have a healthy courtyard garden.

 5. Check for signs of pests